Previous | Next

 They walked into the capitol building and got in line for the next subway train going back home.
 It looked so odd seeing all the cogs walk in and out of hundreds of doors that were only inches apart from each other.

-"There are so many doors."
-Goopy said with awe.
+"There are so many doors," Goopy said in awe.

 Harry thought about it.
-"I don't think they're elevators, but I don't know what they are."
-He admitted.
+"I don't think they're elevators, but I don't know what they are," he admitted.
 "Doors that close together can't be separate rooms."
-The toons all stood over by the handrail and looked down.
-There were three underground levels below them and thousands more doors.
+The toons stood over by the handrail and looked down.
+There were three underground levels below them and thousands of more doors.
 Then they looked up.
-There were three levels visible above them too with thousands more doors.
+There were three levels visible above them too with thousands of more doors.

-"Well, now I'm actually starting to think Zany is right."
-Harry informed them.
-"I don't see any elevators here and the escalators don't go to floors higher than what we can see."
-He glanced over to the very end of the atrium where there was one very large door.
+"Well now, I'm actually starting to think Zany is right," Harry said.
+"I don't see any elevators here, and the escalators don't go to floors higher than what we can see."
+He glanced over at the very end of the atrium where there was one very large door.
 It appeared to be guarded.

 "Will we get lost?"
-Bebop asked.
-They all looked around and they saw the subway.
+Simeon asked.
+They all looked around and saw the subway approaching.

-"Don't worry, Bebop; this is the largest building in the world, by volume.
+"Don't worry, Simeon; this is the largest building in the world, by volume.
 I think it can be very easy to get lost.
-The security, the traps, and the hidden passages could drive anyone crazy... unless they're a cog with all the building's maps stored on its hard drive."
+The security, the traps, and the hidden passages could drive anyone crazy... unless they're a cog with all the building's maps stored on their hard drive."

-Paddlewhip was nearest to the window.
-He was afraid of heights and he almost screamed as the train seemed to float over the atrium to the other side.
+Simeon was nearest to the window.
+He was afraid of heights, and he almost screamed as he saw the train seemingly floating over the atrium to the other side.
 He closed his eyes and tried not to look down at the underground levels they were passing over.

-Evina wiped the sweat off his forehead as more cogs came in and crammed him even farther into the corner.
+Evina wiped the sweat from his forehead as more cogs came in and crammed him even farther into the corner.
 With his face pressed against the wall, and metal pressing on his back he wished the ride home would be smooth.
-The train quickly accelerated and Evina was pressed further into the wall.
+The train quickly accelerated, and Evina was pressed further into the wall.
 It was a very long and painful ride home.